chenkianwee/yun2infinity/user_manual/docs/040/049ssl_cert.md

     keytool -genkey -alias $domain_name -keyalg RSA -keysize 2048 -keystore $file_name.jks

     substitute $domain_name and $file_name with your real domain name.
 For example, if your URL is chaosbox.princeton.com, your $domain_name = chaosbox

+    for self-signed cert you can add in the validity option

+    keytool -genkey -alias $domain_name -keyalg RSA -keysize 2048 -keystore $file_name.jks -validity 365
     ```

     a.
 You will be prompted to fill in the following parameters.
 Remember your keystore password.